EGI-Federation/fedcloud-documentation/source/storage.rst

 -------------

 Block storage is created and managed via requests to specific APIs.
-Once the storage is attached to a VM, is managed as a regular block device that can be managed from within the VM as any other block device.
+Once the storage is attached to a VM, it is managed as a regular block device that can be managed from within the VM as any other block device.

 Management